Actindo-AG/Documentation/Amazon/Integration/01_ManageAmazonConnection.md

     ![Settings order import](../../Assets/Screenshots/Channels/Settings/Connections/Amazon/EditConnectionSettings_OrderImport.png "[Settings order import]")

+6. If necessary, disable the *Apply from default* toggle.
+By default, the toggle is enabled.
+    All toggles and fields are unlocked.

-6. Configure the following settings:
+7. Configure the following settings:

     + Enable the toggles of all orders you want to import in the *'Merchant Fulfilled Network' (MFN) orders* section.
 The following options are available:
         - *Import 'Merchant Fulfilled Network' (MFN) orders.*